yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tidl.rst

 will be coalesced or converted into TIDL layers listed above.
 The supported operators/layers for Tensorflow/ONNX/Caffe are listed below.

-**Supported TensorFlow operators and the corresponding TIDL layers:**
+**Supported TensorFlow and TensorFlow Lite operators and the corresponding TIDL layers:**

 +-----------------------+------------------------+
 | TensorFlow Operator   | TIDL Layer             |